joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/08/27/us/taylor-swift-travis-kelce-engaged-kansas-city.html

 **49ers won't trade WR Jauan Jennings, GM John Lynch says**\
-`Jennings requested a trade earlier this offseason as he seeks a new contract.`\
+`Jennings requested a trade earlier this offseason as he seeks a new contract.
+His status for Week 1 remains unclear due to a calf injury.`\
 https://nytimes.com/athletic/6579925/2025/08/27/49ers-jauan-jennings-no-trade/

 **The Briefing: Grimsby 2 Manchester United 2 (12-11 on pens): Onana's blunders, what next for Amorim?**\